kanishkbadola12/Angular-NgRxWithTodos/README.md

 The defer attribute can be used to defer the execution of scripts until the HTML document has been fully parsed.
 5. <b>Lazy loading</b>: Lazy loading modules improve the initial load time of the application by only loading the necessary components when they are needed.
 5. <b>Change detection strategy</b>: By using the OnPush change detection strategy, Angular will only check for changes when the input changes, rather than every time there is a change in the application.

+#### Q5: What part of a new job do you think is more important:
+Choosing my own hardware and work with a company supplied operating system image